insightfinder/InsightAgent/elasticsearch2/README.md

-# elasticsearch2
+# elasticsearchquery
-This agent collects data from elasticsearch2 and sends it to Insightfinder.
+This agent query log data from elastic search server and sends it to Insightfinder.
 ## Installing the Agent

 ### Short Version